 Where due to the nature of the circumstances you were unable to determine that you were not fit to be assessed when deciding to submit or present for assessment, a mitigating circumstances claim may be submitted where this can be supported by independent documentary evidence.

 Such claims must demonstrate with evidence to the Mitigating Circumstances Board that not only were you unfit to undertake the assessment, but also that you were unfit to appreciate that fact at the time.

-Please contact your Faculty Registry Office if you require further advice or guidance.
+Please contact your registry office if you need further advice or guidance.

 You should submit the first claim as close as possible to the timing of the assessment and normally within one month of the mitigating circumstances occurring.

 Late claims after the final published deadline will not normally be considered, other than in highly exceptional circumstances, where the problems encountered justify the lateness of the claim as well as the claim itself.
 If you are submitting a claim after the publication of results please contact your Campus Registry Office.

 You should normally receive the decision of the Mitigating Circumstances Board within five working days of the submission of the claim.
 During busy times of the academic year, you may be notified within ten working days.

 - Semester 1 — Friday 18 January 2019 (for all Semester 1 assessments and January scheduled exams)

 - Semester 2 — Tuesday 21 May 2019 (for all Semester 2 assessments and May exams)